kbudde/bench-metrics/README.md

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.
 If you want to contribute code, please fork the repository and submit a pull request.

+Use [lefhook](https://github.com/evilmartians/lefthook) to lint pre-commit.
+After installation it can be enabled with `lefthook install -f`.

 ## License

 `bench-metrics` is licensed under the MIT License.
 See the LICENSE file for details.